 No. Parameter Adjustment

 3 Command Utility command selection

 4 ^{a)} GPI No GPI number

-a) DCU GPI Test Fire command only
+a) For "DCU GPI Test Fire" only

-When [Macro Recall] is selected: Select the macro register to assign.
+When [Macro Recall] is selected: Select a macro register to assign in the list on the right side of the status area.

 No. Parameter Adjustment 3 Macro Macro register selection